jslefche/sem_book/docs/08-Composite_variables.md

 ##     coversq           0.233    0.035    6.708    0.000    0.233    1.000
 ```

-We obtain the same standardized coefficient (0.400) as through the manual calculation.
+Which leads us to the same standardized coefficient (0.40) as through the manual calculation.

-Finally, let's incorporate the  effect of fire severity on cover.
+Finally, let's incorporate the effect of fire severity on cover and richness.
 Now the composite is endogenous because it is affected by fire severity, and goes on to predict richness.

 ![](https://raw.githubusercontent.com/jslefche/sem_book/master/img/composite_variable_keeley_endo.png)